 I myself am a true nature lover and have been traveling all over this globe.
 For I'm very interested in different cultures and the diversity of sceneries of nature.
 One of my favourite time spenders is for sure going into nature.
 And when the opportunity occurs I will seek for a good spot to watch animals in the wild from as nearby as possible.
 For nature itself is one of the most remarkable phenomena the world has given us in my opinion...

 I was raised with pets.
-During my upbringing and when I got my own place, I kept several aquariumfish, koi (used to breed them myself), birds (I've bred parrots, parakeets and finches), reptiles, amphibians, dogs and rabbits.
+During my upbringing and when I got my own place, I kept several aquariumfish, koi (used to breed them myself), crustaceans, birds (I've bred parrots, parakeets and finches), reptiles, amphibians, dogs and rabbits.

 Because of my own way of looking at aquaristics and especially breeding hybrids within the livebearer zones (did the same thing with birds by the way)...
 I started experimenting with several breeds which were related to other breeds.
 Wether their genus were close related or not.
 I'm most interested in how hybrids will develop and how fertile they'll be in order to develop a new strain of offspring.

 I am active on specific aquaristic forums and I do get remarks and read from time to time remarks of others that certain breeds can not interbreed with another breed.
-But when it does happen that the offspring won't be fertile by any means.
+But when it does happen that the offspring won't be fertile by all means.
 I myself have come to another conclusion while hybridizing certain breeds.
 I have been able to cross certain fish breeds and they had fertile offspring themselves.

 Other forum members have been mailing me that hybridizing will demolish the market.
 I myself do have a different point of view on that one.
-A lot of the domesticated aquariumfish we have today are the result of hybridization or even mutations by nature.
+A lot of the domesticated aquarium fish we have today are the result of hybridization or even mutations by nature.
 And I'd like to justify this by mentioning that I myself have five different influences running through my veins.
 Which are dutch, indonesian, german, french and portuguese...
 And folks let me tell you this : I'm pretty much fertile!
 And for sure I'm not lesser than anybody else for that matter!

-Nowadays, I'm keeping subtropical and tropical fish just like the years before.
+Nowadays, I'm still keeping subtropical and tropical fish just like the years before.
 And my special attention goes to keeping and breeding wildforms of guppylike fish and other rare livebearing toothcarps.
 This website will be mainly focused on livebearers for that reason.

 I don't consider myself an average type of person and the same goes for my interests for things and living creatures.